-Table 1 shows the characteristics of the total sample and according to neighborhood SES.
-A total of 63.7% of the sample participated in any leisure-time walking and 20.8% walked sufficiently during leisure-time to reach the Dutch physical activity norm of at least 5 d·wk-1 for at least 30 min·d-1.
-The large majority was able to walk for 400 m without stopping (94.3%).
+Paragraph #16:Table 1 shows the characteristics of the total sample and according to neighborhood SES.
+A total of 63.7% of the sample participated in any leisure-time walking and 20.8% walked sufficiently during leisure-time to reach the Dutch physical activity norm of at least 5 days a week for at least 30 minutes a day.
+The large majority was able to walk for 400 meters without stopping (94.3%).
 In the low SES neighborhoods, a higher percentage of people were unable to walk (7.8%) as compared with the high SES neighborhoods.
-All urban-form characteristics were more positive in the high SES neighborhoods, although only pleasurability was significantly different between the low and the high SES neighborhoods.
-Residents in high SES neighborhoods reported more positive psychosocial factors toward sufficient physical activity than those residing in low SES neighborhoods.
+All urban form characteristics were more positive in the high SES neighborhoods although only 'pleasurability' was significantly different between the low and the high SES neighborhoods.
+Residents in high SES neighborhoods reported more positive psychosocial factors towards sufficient physical activity than those residing in low SES neighborhoods.